Soldier Settler House, Ubobo: History

 By the 1920s, the PCD was one of the largest co-operative dairy companies in Queensland.
 The activities of the PDC at Gladstone and in surrounding districts stimulated the expansion of commercial dairying in Central Queensland.
 Statewide, dairying was an important economic activity for the first half of the 20th century.

 The township of Ubobo first appears in the Queensland Post Office Directory [Country] in 1926.
 The majority of those listed in the area are farmers (39 out of 54), including RS Davies.
 The other listings are for labourers, graziers and stockmen as well as a storekeeper/postmaster and a teacher.
 There are numerous changes in ownership/tenure over the years in the first ten years of the town appearing in the Directories, seventeen farmers left the area and eleven new names appeared.
 Later with the years of the depression, falling prices and not being able to meet liability that looked so attractive in the beginning, many others left.

 While initially providing future prospects, for the most part the soldier settlement schemes were generally disastrous because the resumed land was cut into small, uneconomic blocks, Added to this was the inexperience of most soldier settlers, or an inadequate capital base, and the result was social and economic disaster.
 At Ubobo, the resumed leases were cut up into fifty-four farms: twenty-seven in the parish of Wietalba and twenty-seven in the parish of Ubobo.
 Virtually every block was taken up.
 These fifty-four households (most including children) were expected to make a living as dairy farmers where five families had formerly grazed cattle and in good years make a modest profit and in bad years a loss.
 Many properties were surrendered by the original selectors, most of whom left the district with a degree of bitterness.

-Following the Second World War, with the economic depression of the butter section of the dairy industry, the properties were gradually bought by others to amalgamate with their holdings, thus providing a larger and more viable area.
+Following World War II, with the economic depression of the butter section of the dairy industry, the properties were gradually bought by others to amalgamate with their holdings, thus providing a larger and more viable area.
 Excepting the actual river frontage with the good agricultural land thereabout the settlement has again reverted to its former purpose, the grazing of cattle.

 RS Davies' property is now occupied by Hector (son of RS Davies and Gloria Davies), who established a modern piggery as well as lucerne growing on the site.
 The property taken up by RS Davies is the only block still occupied by descendants of the original soldier settler.
 The Davies family purchased Portion 114 (now Lot 114), in the 1960s.
 This block, originally taken up by RJ Metten, has a soldier settlers house constructed on the property.
 It is in a more deteriorated state than the house constructed by RS Davies.